top of page

 Planning a home renovation?
 Stay budget-savvy by organizing your expenses effectively.

 The first step to a successful renovation is understanding what you can afford.
 Factor in materials, labor, permits, design services, and unexpected costs.
-A good rule of thumb is to add 10–20% for contingencies, because hidden issues often arise once demolition begins — like outdated wiring, plumbing, or structural problems.
+A good rule of thumb is to add 10–20% for contingencies.
+Hidden issues often arise once demolition begins, such as outdated wiring, plumbing, or structural problems.

-Having a clear budget upfront helps you make informed decisions about where to invest for maximum impact — whether it’s a full-home renovation, basement finishing, or upgrading your kitchen or bathroom.
+Having a clear budget upfront helps you make informed decisions about where to invest for maximum impact.
+Whether it’s a full-home renovation, basement finishing, or upgrading your kitchen or bathroom, clarity is essential.

 2. Prioritize Your Needs vs. Wants